cms-sw/cmssw/DQMServices/DQMGUI/README.md

 ## File formats

-Currently there are two supported file formats:
+Currently there are three supported file formats:

 * Legacy DQM TDirectory based ROOT files (1)
 * DQMIO TTree based ROOT files (2)
+* Protobuf based format used in Online live mode (3)

 There will most probably be a format for online/live data streaming.